MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    ![Screenshot showing the Program Arguments property in the Property Pages dialog.](media/settings_programarguments.png)

 - Specific debugger options can be passed to GDB using the **Additional Debugger Commands** entry.
 For example, you might want to ignore SIGILL (illegal instruction) signals.
-You could use the **handle** command to achieve this by adding the following to the **Additional Debugger Commands** entry as shown above:

-   `handle SIGILL nostop noprint`
+You could use the **handle** command to achieve this by adding the following to the **Additional Debugger Commands** entry shown above: `handle SIGILL nostop noprint`.

-- You can specify the path to the GDB used by Visual Studio using the **GDB Path** item in the project's **Debugging** property page.
+- Specify the path to the GDB used by Visual Studio using the **GDB Path** item in the project's **Debugging** property page.
 This property is available in Visual Studio 2019 version 16.9 and later.

 ## Debug with Attach to Process